In this article, we will be presenting you with the ultimate Overwatch Tier List that will continually evolve with the game.

 Without a doubt, Bastion’s best quality is his damage output.
 Unfortunately, not getting killed while firing those shots is a completely different story.
-That said, Bastion requires an awful lot of skill to master — all though, his flaws in other areas can make one question if investing time on him is worth it.
+That said, Bastion requires an awful lot of skill to master—although, his flaws in other areas can make one question if investing time for him is worth it.

 On this Tier we have the heroes that you should avoid 99.9% of the cases.
 Just trust us on that.

 Pharah, in this meta, is like a fly.
 Always around being annoying, grabbing your attention, but in the end, there is nothing dangerous about her (some personal feelings included).
 The problem is, to make Pharah viable, you need a Mercy to support her and if there is a Mercy supporting her, that’s a Mercy that is not helping the rest of her team, but if the hit scanning of the enemy isn’t on point, she becomes a viable option.